-It is evident to those who may examine what I wrote (p.
-26) that when I said, &#8220;verses 13 and following,&#8221; my intention was to contrast the verses which immediately follow verse 13 with
+It is evident to those who may examine what I wrote (page 26) that when I said, "verses 13 and following", my intention was to contrast the verses which immediately follow verse 13 with

 {307}

-those further on, for in the preceding passage I had expressly done so;| and in fact, in verse 13 and those which follow it is not a question of warnings but of doctrine.
+those further on, for in the preceding passage I had expressly done so;¦ and in fact, in verse 13 and those which follow it is not a question of warnings but of doctrine.

 Lower down in the chapter there is a warning, but here also we must take up the subject from an earlier point.
 That every Christian may well find profit here, I doubt not; but the warning is addressed to us, not as brethren, but as being of the Gentiles.
 My readers should remember that if there had not been something peculiar, there would have been no need to speak of Gentiles.
 Nay, one could not have done it.
 The apostle speaks no longer here of the church, considered on the principle of her relationship to Christ.
 That subject closed with chapter 8.
 Nothing is able to separate the believer from the love of God which is in Christ Jesus our Lord; whom He did foreknow He did predestinate to be conformed to the image of His Son: He called them, Jews as well as Gentiles, no matter which, and He justified and glorified them.
-He speaks then here of the special administration of the work of the church upon earth, and in reference to Israel, of its condition and circumstances down here*;* of its relation with the ancient people of God; he asks if that people had been rejected, and what the consequences are of all this for the Gentiles, and for the world.
+He speaks then here of the special administration of the work of the church upon earth, and in reference to Israel, of its condition and circumstances down here; of its relation with the ancient people of God; he asks if that people had been rejected, and what the consequences are of all this for the Gentiles, and for the world.

 In Jesus Christ, if the question be about Christian position, eternal life, or the church considered in her essential relationship to Christ, there was neither Jew nor Gentile; the thoughts found in this chapter can *there* have no place.
 If the question be about the cutting off of an individual for sinful conduct, little matters it whether he be Jew or Gentile, that has nothing to do with it; and on the other hand, there would be no question about the grafting in again of the Jews more than of any others, and neither Jews nor others could be grafted in if God had cut them off in such a manner.
 And if it were a question about a warning from the apostle to Christians at Rome, and so to others elsewhere, as being brethren, it would be almost nonsense to say, And thou, O Gentile, take heed!
-Why, &#8220;I speak to you Gentiles?&#8221; Had not Christians, Jews by birth, as much need to take heed?
+Why, "I speak to you Gentiles?"
+Had not Christians, Jews by birth, as much need to take heed?
 Or could the Spirit of God in such a warning have made the distinction, and thus

-| This is one of the supposed contradictions, which I should feel ashamed to consider before Christian brethren.
+¦This is one of the supposed contradictions, which I should feel ashamed to consider before Christian brethren.
 Once more, I do not take them up; if I did so, I should have to say some severe things.

 {308}